 Blue Lake FM-1K

-This is a BCMV resistant strain of the original 'Blue Lake' pole.
-Its pods are stringless when young and tender, dark green, round, tasty, and reach about six inches.
+'Blue Lake FM-1K', also known as 'Stringless Blue Lake FM-1K', is one of many in a series of Blue Lake-type beans that were introduced in the middle of the twentieth century.
+Its pods are stringless when young and tender, dark green in color, round in cross section, tasty, reach about six inches in length, and have white seeds.
 They can be enjoyed fresh as snap or shell beans, canned, frozen or dried.
 The plants are vigorous, climb well, and are productive.
-About 95 seeds per ounce.
+It is a BCMV

 Bred by the Ferry-Morse Seed Company

 of Mountain View, California, 'Stringless Blue Lake FM-1K', was selected from a stabilized cross between their 'Morse’s Pole 65' pole bean and standard Blue Lake-type beans and introduced in 1959.
 About 95 seeds per ounce.